tildetown/zine/contributing.md

 contributions are really welcome from anyone. the focus of the zine is prose / poetry / art / feelings / honesty so if you have anything that fits that criteria we would love to publish it so much.

+To submit content to the zine:
+ - navigate to the current issue ([here](https://github.com/tildetown/zine/tree/master/issue_2))
+ - at the top of the screen is a white button which says "upload files"
+ - upload the file you wanted to contribute
+ - optionally give it a commit message
+ - hit commit changes

-to contribute to the zine just create a PR with your page in whatever format in the directory for the current issue. someone will merge it and get it into the next print run.
+ Or just create a PR with your page in whatever format in the directory for the current issue.
+We'll try to get it into the next print run.